Introduction to Access Control (v4)

-The user who needs to cope with the security controls can themselves be a roadblock on the path toward effective’ control.’
+The user who needs to cope with the security controls can themselves be a roadblock on the path toward effective ’control.’
 User experience (UX) is a critical success factor in every information security project.
 If the security controls are too strict, users may be deterred, or they may try to circumvent the control.
-This avoidance on the part of the user is often seen consumer access: if a customer portal is not built with the focus on the user, then consumers tend to go elsewhere.
+This avoidance on the part of the user is often seen in consumer access: if a customer portal is not built with a focus on the user, then consumers tend to go elsewhere.
 That is a missed opportunity, resulting in low conversion rates.
 Consumer Identity and Access Management (CIAM) solutions are developed to prevent this behavior.

 In separate articles in the IDPro BoK, different aspects of laws and regulations will be illustrated in more detail.

 Several mechanisms support the implementation of access control.
 This section covers the more common ones: Access Control Lists (ACLs), Role-based Access Controls (RBACs), and Attribute-based Access Controls (ABACs).

 Access control to a protected resource is based on the classification level of the resource.
 Every resource will be classified by the owner (or a delegated person) in order to define the security level of the resource.
 Based on the security level, security controls must be put in place to ensure the correct level of access.
 The access available, i.e., the permissions that can be granted, are also known as entitlements (fine-grained permissions to access resources).
 One of the earliest and best-known implementations of entitlements is by using ACLs In an ACL, the owner of the file defines what users can have what type of access: read, write, update, delete, whatever the owner accepts as usage.
 This concept is easy to understand and easy to manage for individual objects.
 And if the number of objects is limited, controlling access via ACL’s can be enough.
 But when the number of users and the number of objects grows, ACL’s can be a restricting factor.